Skip to content

 If a party breaches a binding clause, such as a confidentiality or exclusivity clause, the other party may have grounds for legal action.
 A court could award damages or order specific performance.

-2. Can a Heads of Agreement be enforced as a binding contract?
+Can a Heads of Agreement become a binding contract?

-While Heads of Agreement are typically non-binding, courts may enforce them as binding contracts if they contain all the elements of a contract and both parties clearly intend for them to be binding.
-It’s crucial to clearly state which parts are intended to be binding to avoid confusion.
+While Heads of Agreement are typically non-binding, you can make them enforceable as binding contracts if you include all the elements of a contract and clearly intend for them to be binding.
+You must clearly state which parts are intended to be binding to avoid confusion.

 Register for our free webinars